noahbkim/valorant/README.md

 - Scripts for collecting data about the game and its runtime
 - Scripts for testing remote API endpoints

-Interested in developing an app using anything from this repository?
+Developing an app using anything from this repository?
-Come join the unofficial Valorant app developer [Discord](https://discord.gg/42ntAKCBku).
+Join the unofficial Valorant app developer [Discord](https://discord.gg/42ntAKCBku).

 ## Contributing